Iowa vs. Purdue NCAA Football Odds, Plays and Insights | October 16, 2021

 Purdue Stats and Trends

-- Thus far this year Purdue has two wins against the spread.

-- Purdue's games this season have not gone over the point total yet in five opportunities.
+- Purdue's games this year have yet to go over the total in five opportunities.

 - When Purdue records more than 13 points, it is 2-0 against the spread and 2-0 overall.

-- When Purdue churns out over 274 yards, the team is 2-3 against the spread and 3-2 overall.
+- Purdue is 2-3 against the spread and 3-2 overall when the team churns out over 274 yards.

-- The Boilermakers have turned the ball over seven times, 12 fewer times than the Hawkeyes have forced turnovers (19).
+- This year the Boilermakers have seven turnovers, 12 fewer than the Hawkeyes have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.